AdobeDocs/campaign-classic.en/help/integrations/using/acs-connector-principles-and-data-cycle.md

 * **Profiles created in Campaign Standard**: ACS Connector replicates recipient data in one direction, from Campaign v7 to Campaign Standard.
 Therefore, profiles that originate in Campaign Standard do not replicate to Campaign v7.
 * **Basic recipient data for Campaign Standard**: ACS Connector replicates recipient data that is suitable for Campaign Standard.
 It includes recipients' names, addresses, email addresses, mobile phone numbers, home phone numbers, and other pertinent contact information.
 If additional recipient fields and custom targeting tables available in Campaign v7 are critical to your workflow, please speak to your consultant.
 * **Importing quarantined profiles**: Lists of profiles who do not want to be contacted can be imported into Campaign v7 or Campaign Standard as quarantined profiles.
 The status for the profiles is included in the quarantine synchronization between the applications and they will not be used in deliveries.
 * **Unsubscribe to a service in Campaign Standard**: The choice to unsubscribe to a delivery is not synchronized from Campaign Standard to Campaign v7.
 However, you can configure a Campaign Standard delivery to direct its unsubscription link to Campaign v7.
 The profile for a recipient who clicks the unsubscription link is updated in Campaign v7 and the data is replicated to Campaign Standard.
-See [Changing the unsubscription link](../../integrations/using/synchronizing-profiles.md#changing-the-unsubscription-link).
+See [Change the unsubscription link](../../integrations/using/synchronizing-profiles.md#changing-the-unsubscription-link).
 * Only email broadlogs and tracking logs are replicated from Campaign Standard to Campaign v7.

 ### Billing {#billing}